Oxalic acid, sorrel salt

 INDUSTRIAL USE

-- Remove rust from metal parts
+- De-rusting metal parts

 - Deoxidize

-- Manufacture dyes
+- Manufacturing dyes

-- Bleaching agent for textiles, paper, wood
+- Bleaching agent for textiles, paper, and wood

 - Tanning agent